Gannons Solicitors

 If, as employer, you fail to follow the correct redundancy process you risk an unfair dismissal or discrimination claim plus paying out compensation.
 Even worse for employers is being dragged through the Employment Tribunal, risking adverse publicity.

-Our employment lawyers manage collective redundancy exercises and deal with execution by the employees of multiple settlement agreements.
+Our employment lawyers advise on and manage staff redundancies.
 We also deal with difficult situations, redundancy appeals and allegations of unfair and/or discriminatory selection for redundancy.
 Please do get in contact.

 Making employees redundant